EzePze/Storyteller/README.md

       4. 1558M

 The user is able to select any of these models and apply them to a writing style of their choice, e.g. the user could create a model that uses Shakespearean sonnets or the works of John Keats, and the models would generate text based on these writing styles, optionally with a custom prompt from the user.

-This software was created for my year 12 major work
+This software was created for my year 12 major work; many features and seemingly unnecessary inclusions in the package were required for my assignment.
+Regardless, this package will work for anyone, whether a developer curious in how GPT-2 works, or a consumer who just wants a friend to tell a story for them.

 ## Installation